-On the rare occasion that he lost, he

-paid no more attention to the parting money than he would to the rising sun.
+On the rare occasion that he lost, he paid no more attention to the parting money than he would to the rising sun.
 Though he rarely lost.
 There were whispered secrets about how he collected his winnings, but those who lost to him, if they ever turned up, never spoke of it again.
 Those transactions occurred behind the thick black curtains that closed on the gambler's private room at the back of the saloon.

-Upon second look, as such rare moments presented themselves; the moments presented themselves; the gambler's true pedigree became something of a greater mystery.
+Upon second look, as such rare moments presented themselves; the gambler's true pedigree became something of a greater mystery.
 Whenever he paused to look over his cards, or stood shaking the dice in his cold, white hands, something came over him.

-It was as though a north wind blew aside a thin covering of dust, and showed deep-etched lines beneath.
+It was as though a north wind blew aside a thin covering of dust, and showed deepetched lines beneath.
 He looked as old as the hills at such times but not in any frail or crippled way.
 Instead, the gambler had a stony quality to him, hard as granite and just as ancient.
-And there was a peculiar set to his eyes-they would gleam with a thin moustache, his voice came out deep and sonorous, echoing like the words had been spoken long before and far away in a deep place dark and dripping.
-The gambler, on those rare occasions when he did join the gathering, appeared when he did join the gathering, appeared at night.
-During the day, another of the Blackhorse Saloon's owners kept his court.
+And there was a peculiar set to his eyes-they would gleam with a scarlet light.

+At those times when the gambler opened the rigid slit beneath his pencil-thin moustache, his voice came out deep and sonorous, echoing like the words had been spoken long before and far away in a deep place dark and dripping.
-At those times when the gambler opened the rigid slit beneath his pencil-thin moustache, his voice came out deep